henkmuller/sw_usb_audio/examples/AN01008_UAC_with_DSP/doc/rst/UAC_with_DSP.rst

 Extending USB Audio with Digital Signal Processing
 ==================================================

-In this app note we describe how to implement a DSP system on the xcore building on the XMOS USB Audio stack.
+In this app note we describe how to implement a DSP system on the xcore.
+As an example, we integrate it into the XMOS USB Audio stack.
+Integration into other programs follows a very similar process.

 USB Audio is a highly configurable piece of software; in its simplest form it may just interface a single ADC to USB Audio; but it can deal with a